azukiapp/azk/docs/content/en/reference/cli/agent.md

 ## azk agent

 Controls the `azk agent` service.
-This command must be executed before starting any system.
+For more information about the agent [acesse](../agent/README.md).

 #### Usage: